Spectral Duality and Thermodynamic Bounds on Finite-frequency Fluctuation Responses

+\emph{Concluding remarks.}--- In this Letter, we uncovered a finite-frequency response-duality relation in non-equilibrium Markov jump processes --- the ratio between barrier and entropic force responses for state-current observables is related to the single-transition entropy production.
+It provides an experimental method to measure the single-transition entropy production from spectral response data.
+It further implies finite-frequency R-TURs on barrier perturbations for state-current observables, and provides a method to infer the EPR from spectral response measurements.

 Our spectral bounds for Markov jump systems extend time-domain inequalities in a nontrivial way.
-Our results focus on time-dependent perturbations, whereas the time-domain inequalities for discrete systems \cite{kwon2025fluctuation,aslyamov2025nonequilibrium,ptaszynski2024nonequilibrium,ptaszynski2025nonequilibrium} were limited to static perturbations.
-The finite-frequency inequalities arise from the delta‑correlated nature of the Markovian noise, which renders the spectral density $\mathcal{L}(\omega)$ frequency-independent and diagonal in the edge basis (or space basis for continuous systems).
-Several interesting open questions emerge from our analysis.
-First, the present derivation relies on steady-state time-translation invariance and the Markov property.
-It remains to be seen how these bounds generalize to nonstationary systems and non-Markovian systems.
-Second, our work focuses on linear response; extending these ideas to nonlinear response at finite frequency would be interesting and practically valuable.
-Finally, it is interesting to generalize our theory to macroscopic systems and open quantum systems, where time-domain or static response theories have recently been uncovered \cite{zheng2025nonequilibrium,aslyamov2026macroscopic,kwon2025fluctuation,liu2025response}.
+The finite-frequency R-TURs arise from the delta-correlated nature of the Markovian noise and the response-duality relation between different types of perturbations.
+The first ingredient renders the spectral density $\bm{\mathcal{L}}$ frequency-independent and diagonal \cite{dechant2025finite}, while the second one introduces thermodynamic irreversibility into the frequency regime.
+Several interesting open questions emerge from the analysis.
+Extending these ideas to nonlinear response and non-Markovian systems would be interesting and practically valuable.
+It is also interesting to generalize our theory to macroscopic systems and open quantum systems, where time-domain or static response theories have recently been uncovered \cite{zheng2025nonequilibrium,aslyamov2026macroscopic,kwon2025fluctuation,liu2025response}.

+\emph{Note added.}--- During the peer review process of this manuscript, two related preprints appeared, where the equality conditions of \cref{eq: FRIs 1b,eq: FRIs 2a} of the present work were discussed \cite{aslyamov2026dynamical,kwon2026nonequilibrium}.

-\emph{Acknowledgments.---} J. Z. thanks Kecai Xuan for helpful discussions on numerical simulations.
+\emph{Acknowledgments.}--- J. Z. thanks Kecai Xuan for helpful discussions on numerical simulations.
 This work is supported by the U.S. National Science Foundation under Grant No. DMR-2145256 and Alfred P. Sloan Foundation Matter-to-Life Theory Award under Grant No. G-2025-25194.

-\emph{Data availability.---} The data that support the findings of this article are generated by numerical simulation codes that are openly available at \cite{data}.
+\emph{Data availability.}--- The data that support the findings of this article are generated by numerical simulation codes that are openly available at \cite{data}.